 A counterbalance loom has pairs of shafts (usually 2 or 4) that work opposite each other on rollers or pulleys.
 Sometimes a counterbalance loom is described as a sinking shed loom because two of the shafts sink when the other two rise.
 This symmetrical operation of the shafts makes these looms great for balanced weaves like 2/2 twill, but challenging for unbalanced weaves like 1/3 twill.

 A countermarche loom combines the independent shaft movement of a jack loom, with the symmetrical shed opening of the counterbalance loom.
 Each shaft is connected to all of the others, so when some shafts rise, all the others fall.
 This means that the tie-up can be complicated and time consuming.

+Both floor looms and table looms contain multiple shafts for weaving, but a floor loom is larger and far less portable than a table loom.
+The shafts on a floor loom are controlled by treadles depressed by the weaver’s feet, leaving hands free for throwing the shuttle and beating.
 Table looms are smaller than floor looms, often fold for storage and travel, and can be used on a table top or on a stand.
 The shafts are raised and lowered by levers on the top or side of the loom.

 So many things!
 Table lines, scarves, shawls, towels, cloth for clothing—you are really only limited by your imagination and the width of your loom.
 Having multiple shafts enables you to weave complex patterns, as well as double-width cloth (fabric twice as wide as your loom).
 Explore all the multi-shaft patterns we offer here.

 We carry four brands of multi-shaft looms: Ashford, Schacht, LeClerc, and Louet.
 All are highly respected companies known for making quality products, and we are happy to answer any questions about their offerings to help you make the best decision for your weaving interests and budget.